Passion fruit vines

 The purple varieties do self pollinate, some of the others do not, so make sure you have a self pollinating type, or a suitable pollinator

 Caused by a nutrient deficiency, usually lack iron, fertilize to remedy.
 Remember that in cold climates, or cold winters foliage will yellow during the winter.

 Same problem as with other plants, sap sucking insects, use an organic spray such as a pyrethrum, readily available and nurseries

-Some passionfruit vatieties are more cold tolerant than others, for example ‘Sweetheart’ prefers warmer climates, Jumbo Gem can take a little cooler.
+Some passionfruit varieties are more cold tolerant than others, for example ‘Sweetheart’ prefers warmer climates, Jumbo Gem can take a little cooler.
 Tropic as the name implies needs a sub tropical to tropical climate.
-Misty Gem is a versatile performer, while Panama Red needs sub tropical at least.
-Generally the more commom black variety is better suited to cooler climates, and of course the banana passionfruit grows well in colder areas as well.
+Misty Gem is a versatile performer, while Yellow Fruiting passionfruit such as Panama Gold needs close to sub tropical at least.
+Generally the more common black variety is better suited to cooler climates, and of course the banana passionfruit grows well in colder areas as well.

 Passionfruit vines are available from the following participating nurseries

 "Guaranteed mail order flowering bulbs, perennials, roses, trees, landscaping plants, garden accessories and community fundraising Austra lia-wide."